 The Dominican Scholar Awards recognize students who have demonstrated strong grade school academic performance and a highly competitive entrance examination score.
 This $1,000 cholarship is for freshman year only.

 Returning Student Scholarships are available to current Freshmen, Sophomore, and Junior Students.
 These scholarships are endowed by generous alumnae and benefactors of Regina Dominican and have different application requirements, including teacher recommendations.
-DEADLINE for all applications and required recommendations was January 18, 2019.
+DEADLINE for all applications and required recommendations is January 18, 2019.
 Requests to teachers for letters of recommendation should be made no later than December 21, 2018.
 Applications and more information can be found below.

 - – Patricia Astor Gomez Foundation Scholarship – $1,000 (or more) scholarship for rising Sophomores, Juniors and Seniors